kdevilbiss/Dashboards/README.md

 # Dashboards

 A collection of (tokenized) LogicMonitor dashboards that can be re-used across accounts.
 When importing, change the value of the ##defaultDeviceGroup## token (if needed) to select the relevant group of devices for which you wish to visualize data.
-These are officially unsupported - but LogicMonitor support can always help with adjustments.
+These are officially unsupported - but LogicMonitor Support can always help with adjustments!

 Most of these dashboards rely on dynamic groups in the 'Devices by Type' device group - which (if they don't exist) can be created using the out-of-box PropertySources from LogicMonitor together with the below documentation.
 [So make sure you have the latest PropertySources from the repository!](https://www.logicmonitor.com/support/settings/logicmodules/keeping-your-datasources-up-to-date/)